The question is, what is this Sustainable Competitive Advantage? Even more than that, the question would be how to develop this competitive advantage.

 A firm uses its capabilities and resources to offer products and services that customers want.
-When a firm uses them optimally to produce a product at the lowest cost and with more features, then it creates a cost or differentiation advantage.
+When a firm uses them optimally to produce a product at the lowest cost and with more features, it creates a cost or differentiation advantage.

-The concept becomes clear through the following diagram
+The concept becomes clear through the following diagram.

 The resource-based view dictates that the firm must have better resources and capabilities than its competitors to leverage them for a cost or differentiation advantage.
 If it is not so, the competitors would easily copy the firm's offerings.

-The challenge to firms is to achieve a sustainable competitive advantage through deploying its resources capably.
+The challenge to firms is to achieve a sustainable competitive advantage through deploying their resources capably.
 Porter suggests a way through his matrix incorporating a source of cost and differentiation advantage juxtaposed against broad and narrow markets in which the firm competes.
 This matrix helps to create generic strategies that can offer a competitive advantage to the firm.

-Porter’s Generic Strategies Matrix is as per the diagram below
+Porter's Generic Strategies Matrix is as per the diagram below.

 In the earlier blog, we saw how Messi delivered the competitive advantage to Barcelona.
-We also introduced another thought – whether the competitive advantage is enough, or we need to sustain it.
+We also introduced another thought – whether the competitive advantage is enough or we need to sustain it.